 Q. Do the traps pose any danger to my family or pet?

 A. RID-A-MOLE SMuses mole traps that are small and compact devices designed to be used below ground.
-Some of the traps will have part of the device showing above ground which allows the operator to see if the trap has been tripped - generally meaning that a mole has been caught.
+Some of the traps will have part of the device showing above ground which allows the operator to see if the trap has been tripped - generally meaning that a mole has been captured.
 The only time one of these traps would pose a problem is if a person pulled one out of the ground and stuck their hand in it.
 If you have pets that roam the yard we can make special accomodations to prevent the pet from disturbing the trap.
-Utilizing our very own "PET-SAFE" program we can help prevent the unwanted digging by inquisitive pets or other wildlife which helps ensure a safe mole capture.
+Utilizing our own original "PET-SAFE" program we can help prevent the unwanted digging by inquisitive pets or other wildlife which helps ensure a safe mole capture.
 We also mark all traps with a bright orange flag to show where the sets are located.
 When we complete the setup, and before we leave your home, we will tell you how many traps were set, where they are located and to ask that you alert your family, visitors and landscaper of the marked sets.
 Please note that WE DO NOT USE ANY IMPALEMENT OR SPIKE DEVICES.

 Q. Is mole control service expensive?